 Next we need to provide floating IP for management traffic.
 This IP will be managed by keepalived to provide high availability, and should be set to be not used address in management network that is connected to our network_interface.
-If you use an existing OpenStack installation for your deployment, make sure the IP is allowed in the configuration of your VM.

-'''

 kolla_internal_vip_address: "10.1.0.250"

-'''

-• Enable additional services
+· Enable additional services

 By default Kolla Ansible provides a bare compute kit, however it does provide support for a vast selection of additional services.
 To enable them, set enable to yes.
+For example, to enable Block Storage service: